 How does minimalism make money?

-- An ascetic, understated design targets almost all consumers, whatever medium they use.
+- Ascetic, understated design targets almost all consumers, whatever medium they use.

 - Aesthetically, minimalism refers to premium brands therefore logically contributing to price increases.